Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/StronglyConnectedComponent.rst

 In the mathematical theory of directed graphs, a graph is said to be strongly connected if every vertex is reachable from every other vertex.
 The strongly connected components of an arbitrary directed graph form a partition into subgraphs that are themselves strongly connected. (from wikipedia)
-The API will compute the strongly connected component (SCC) of each vertex and return a graph with the vertex value containing the lowest vertex id in the SCC containing that vertex.
+The API computes the strongly connected component (SCC) of each vertex and return a graph with the vertex value containing the lowest vertex id in the SCC containing that vertex.

 Algorithm
 =========

-The color-based algorithm of strongly connected components is given as following:
+The color-based algorithm of strongly connected components is given as follows:

 .. code::